100 Things To Do in Chicago with Kids Before They Grow Up

 You can enjoy a treat from Cafe Selmarie or visit Timeless Toys, also at Lincoln Square.

-21. Take an architectural tour of the city by boat on the Chicago River.
+21. Take an architectural tour of the city or another boat ride on the Chicago River.

 Chicago Architecture Foundation volunteers give the definitive tour of more than 50 buildings in 90 minutes.